solid-contrib/information/README.md

 [Solid World](https://www.eventbrite.com/e/solid-world-tickets-53692744444?aff=erellivmlt) is a podcast where you can get up to speed with Solid and tune into the latest conversations.
 You can also read the latest [status update](https://github.com/solid/community/blob/master/status.md)

-The [roles and responsibilites](community-roles.md) of the Solid Team are defined by the Community Leader who also appoints individuals to those roles.
+The [Solid Team](community-roles.md) has a closed gitter chat and there are weekly recurring [community support meetings](https://github.com/solid/community/blob/master/community-support-agenda-and-minutes.md) via online calls moderated by the Community Manager.
+Individuals with specified community roles need to attend the community support meetings if stated in their role description.
+The roles and responsibilites of the Solid Team are defined by the Community Leader who also appoints individuals to those roles.
 If you would like to apply for a role, [contact the Community Manager](community-roles.md) with your cv and motivation statement.

-The Solid Team has a closed gitter chat and there are weekly recurring [community support meetings](https://github.com/solid/community/blob/master/community-support-agenda-and-minutes.md) via online calls moderated by the Community Manager.
-Individuals with specified community roles need to attend the community support meetings if stated in their role description.
+Solid specs, code, copy, and logo are open source and [licensed](licence.md) under the MIT license.
 There are defined [Solid logo usage guidelines](https://github.com/solid/community/blob/master/solid-logo-usage-guidelines.md).
-Solid specs, code, copy, and logo are open source and [licensed](licence.md) under the MIT license.

 ## Press
 The Solid Team occasionally give talks or write articles.
 You can find out about [upcoming talks](https://github.com/solid/community/blob/master/solid-team-talks.md) as well as see recordings of past talks on [Solid Resources](https://github.com/solid/community/blob/master/solid-resources.md).
 If you would like to invite one of the [Solid team](https://github.com/solid/community/blob/master/community-roles.md) for public speaking or for an interview for an article please [contact the Community Manager](https://github.com/solid/community/blob/master/community-roles.md) and provide the details.